CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

 ========

 Teams were introduced to simplify securely sharing your assets across projects.
-All assets are owned by Teams, including projects.
+All assets are owned by teams, including projects.

 .. warning::
     Teams are not available on all Citrine Platform deployments.